sampath905/tcp_examples/README.md

   ros2 run tcp_examples sensor_server.py

-2.sensor_client.py - This script connects to a sensor server, sends a start command with an interval, receives and decodes sensor data
+2.sensor_client.py - This script connects to a sensor server, sends a start command with an interval, receives and decodes sensor data.

   ros2 run tcp_examples sensor_client.py

 To Start or Stop the sensor -